antonmaximus/mahblog/_posts/2014-10-29-interview-signs.md

 **1. They asked for a copy of my resume.**  No they weren't testing me if I was prepared and brought copies to the interview.
-When I handed my resume to them, they had this hurried look on their face that says, *"Let's see what's interesting here,"* or *" What's a good question to ask about from this resume?"*  You could literally tell that it was their first time seeing the resume.
+When I handed my resume to them, they had this hurried look on their face that said, *"Let's see what's interesting here,"* or *" What's a good question to ask about from this resume?"*  You could literally tell that it was their first time seeing the resume.